RegiByte/braided/README.md

 > **Untangle your stateful resources.**

 A minimal, type-safe library for declarative system composition with dependency-aware lifecycle management.
+It serves the purpose of managing stateful resources in JS/TS apps.
 Inspired by Clojure's [Integrant](https://github.com/weavejester/integrant).

 ## The Problem